The best restaurants in Nashville

 What is it: After a meat-and-three cafeteria, Nashville's best-loved contribution to culinary history is hot chicken.
 This is pan-fried, spicy chicken, usually made to order.

 Why go: Prince's is where the hot chicken craze began, and while there are other places that make it faster (and have amenities such as drinks in glasses and air-conditioning), no one makes it quite like Prince's.
-Diner beware: They aren't messing around with their spice levels.
-Don't order extra hot unless—actually, just don't.
-Work your way up to it.
+Diner beware: Prince’s doesn't mess around with spice levels.

 What is it: It might look like your Lyft dropped you off at the wrong place when you first get to this office park.
 But trust us, there's charm galore inside, not to mention wood-fired pizzas, fresh pastas and gelato all worth forgetting about Whole 30.